boldflight/BibleConverter/test_EPUB/output/judg.md

 What is stronger than a lion?”
 “If you had not plowed with my heifer, you would not have solved my riddle!”
-[19] The Lord’s Spirit empowered him.
+[19] The **Lord**’s Spirit empowered him.
 He went down to Ashkelon and killed thirty men.
 He took their clothes and gave them to the men who had solved the riddle.
 He was furious as he went back home.
 [20] Samson’s bride was then given to his best man.

 ## Chapter 15